What is Depreciation?

 - The cost of the asset – this includes taxes, shipping, and preparation/setup expenses.

 Unit of production method needs the number of units used during production.
 Let’s take a look at each type of Depreciation method in detail.

 1) Straight-line depreciation method

 This is the simplest method of all.
-It involves simple allocation of an even rate of depreciation every year over the useful life of the asset.
-The formula for straight line depreciation is:
+It involves the simple allocation of an even rate of depreciation every year over the useful life of the asset.
+The formula for straight-line depreciation is:

 Annual Depreciation expense = (Asset cost – Residual Value) / Useful life of the asset

 Example – Suppose a manufacturing company purchases machinery for Rs.
 100,000 and the useful life of the machinery are 10 years and the residual value of the machinery is Rs.
 20,000

 Annual Depreciation expense = (100,000-20,000) / 10 = Rs.
 8,000